HenryCaldwell/blackjack-cv-ev-engine/README.md

 - Edit `config.yaml` at the project root to set:
   - Paths to the YOLO weights and video source.
-  - Java EV calculator JAR and class paths.
+  - Java expected value calculator JAR and class paths.
   - Any thresholds, frame sizes, or blackjack rules as needed.

 ## Usage